This photo feature of the Chihuahua standard, from head, ears, eyes, to feet, coat, character, and movement makes judging the breed a breeze.

 spread.”
 It is “neither the hare nor the cat foot.”
 I hate to sound critical of

 the standard but methinks when they decided to do away with the original

 elongated finger-like feet, they must not have been able to agree on what should

 replace it.
 I do not feel qualified to elaborate on this.
 The best thing about

-the little guy above is that he demonstrates so many common faults.
-The ears are
+this little guy above is that he demonstrates so many common faults.

 too low although they are of very nice size.
 His eyes look large enough but the